mhemsley3/git-tutorial/README.md

-# PHYS 6260 -- Computational Physics // Homework 1
+# Georgia Tech Physics REU CompPhys Workshop -- Git Tutorial

 Name:

-Modify this file as instructed in the assignment description on Canvas.
+Modify this file as instructed in the tutorial description.